 When a company first issues a bond, it’s usually purchased by an institutional investor or another investor with a lot of money.
 This large investor can then sell the bond at any time in the public bond market, which is where individual investors and others can purchase the bond.

-It can be easy to buy a bond, and major brokers such as Interactive Brokers, Fidelity and Charles Schwab make it easy to buy individual corporate bonds.
+It can be easy to buy a bond, and major brokers such as Interactive Brokers, Fidelity Investments and Charles Schwab make it easy to buy individual corporate bonds.
 You’ll just need to input the issuer and select the bond maturity you’re looking for (since many companies offer more than one series of bond).

 On the market, bond prices can fluctuate.
 Bonds that go above their issue price are called premium bonds, while those that fall below it are called discount bonds.
 Bond prices can fluctuate for a number of reasons, including: